 PC.A.2.1.2 Each User must reflect the system effect at the Connection Site(s) of any third party Embedded within its User System whether existing or proposed.

 PC.A.2.1.3 Although not itemised here, each User with an existing or proposed Embedded Small Power Station, Embedded Medium Power Station, Embedded DC Converter Station or HVDC System with a Registered Capacity of less than 100MW or an Embedded installation of direct current converters which does not form a DC Converter Station or HVDC System in its User System may, at The Company's reasonable discretion, be required to provide additional details relating to the User's System between the Connection Site and the existing or proposed Embedded Small Power Station, Embedded Medium Power Station, Embedded DC Converter Station, Embedded HVDC System or Embedded installation of direct current converters which does not form a DC Converter Station or Embedded installation which does not form an HVDC System.
+In the case of an Embedded Large Power Station where the relevant Generator had either concluded Purchase Contracts for its Main Plant and Apparatus on or after DDMMYY, or where the Generator had concluded Purchase Contracts relating to a Substantial Modification on or after DDMMYY, The Company may agree with the User to an equivalent representation to the Subtransmission System.

 PC.A.2.1.4 At The Company’s reasonable request, additional data on the User’s System (or OTSUA) will need to be supplied.
 Some of the possible reasons for such a request, and the data required, are given in PC.A.6.2, PC.A.6.4, PC.A.6.5 and PC.A.6.6.